-The invention of the concept of the Elastic Design Response Spectrum [EDRS] and its universal adoption in seismic codes of practice has been a stepping stone in earthquake engineering that seemed to have solved the problem.
-Over the years, the shape and size of design spectra have evolved to account for the nature of seismicity and soil conditions pertaining to a particular site.
+The invention of the concept of the Elastic Design Response Spectrum [EDRS] and its universal adoption in seismic codes of practice has been a stepping stone of earthquake engineering.
+Over the years, the shape and size of design spectra have evolved to account for the nature of seismicity and soil pertaining to a particular site.
 The basis for establishing such design spectra has been the statistical processing of the elastic spectra computed from available accelerograms recorded worldwide, followed by some unavoidable intelligent smoothening and modifications based on experience.
 Certainly the introduction of EDRS in engineering practice has been a monumental step forward.

 One of the main presumptions that had emerged from the early years of the use of the design spectrum is that, although derived for linear (visco) elastic 1-dof oscillators, it can be the basis for design of inelastic systems.
 In other words, the EDRS completely and rationally (even if "generically") describes the seismic excitation for all possible structures to be built on the particular site.